 Fire extinguishers can end up spent after multiple uses and recharges, or were only intended for one-time use and are no longer functional.
 If you can’t use a fire extinguisher anymore, is it possible to recycle it instead of throwing it in the trash?

-Can You Recycle A Fire Extinguisher?
+Can You Recycle a Fire Extinguisher?

 Yes, you can recycle a fire extinguisher.
 Fire extinguishers are made of very recyclable materials, including steel and aluminum.

-The remaining chemicals inside a used fire extinguisher are likely chemically inert and non-toxic.
+The remaining chemicals inside a used fire extinguisher are normally chemically inert and non-toxic.
 The MSDS data sheet for that particular extinguisher will tell what these chemicals are.
 Some fire extinguishers may have toxic chemicals in them, so it is important to have these recycled in the proper place.

 Non-toxic fire extinguisher chemicals include:

 The biggest issue with recycling old fire extinguishers is safety.
 These potential dangers include: